Splunk (SPLK) Received its Third Buy in a Row

-After RBC Capital and Mizuho Securities gave Splunk (NASDAQ: SPLK) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Shaul Eyal reiterated a Buy rating on Splunk today and set a price target of $170.00.
+After RBC Capital and Mizuho Securities gave Splunk (NASDAQ: SPLK) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Derrick Wood maintained a Buy rating on Splunk today and set a price target of $165.00.
 The company’s shares closed last Monday at $155.40.

-According to TipRanks.com, Eyal is a top 100 analyst with an average return of 15.1% and a 63.9% success rate.
-Eyal covers the Technology sector, focusing on stocks such as Nuance Communications, CyberArk Software, and Varonis Systems.
+According to TipRanks.com, Wood is a top 100 analyst with an average return of 23.5% and a 72.0% success rate.
+Wood covers the Technology sector, focusing on stocks such as Salesforce, ServiceNow, and Atlassian.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Splunk with a $181.65 average price target, implying a 19.9% upside from current levels.
+Splunk has an analyst consensus of Strong Buy, with a price target consensus of $180.22, which is a 18.9% upside from current levels.
 In a report issued on February 19, Wedbush also maintained a Buy rating on the stock with a $195.00 price target.

 See today’s analyst top recommended stocks >>